Washington state regulators set stricter limits on pot production

-OLYMPIA, Wash., Feb 19 (Reuters) - Washington state marijuana regulators moved on Wednesday to curtail the size and number of pot farms it will allow to serve the state’s nascent recreational cannabis market, citing the need to prevent excess supply from illicitly leaving the state.
+OLYMPIA, Washington (Reuters) - Washington state marijuana regulators moved on Wednesday to curtail the size and number of pot farms it will allow to serve the state’s nascent recreational cannabis market, citing the need to prevent excess supply from illicitly leaving the state.

 Washington state and Colorado voted to legalize the recreational use of marijuana in 2012 even as pot remains illegal under federal law, and Washington plans to begin licensing retail pot stores in June.
 Colorado’s first recreational pot stores opened last month.